Where the Stars Really Go When They're in Toronto

 Star power: The restaurant is an Official Hospitality Partner for the Toronto International Film Festival, and hosts several star-studded events each year.

-FYI: Just last year, Montecito Restaurant hosted the annual Hugo Boss soiree as well as the film party for I, Tonya, which featured Margot Robbie and Allison Janney.
+In recent years, Montecito Restaurant hosted the annual Hugo Boss soiree as well as the film party for I, Tonya, which featured Margot Robbie and Allison Janney.

 Speaking of Margot Robbie, she also makes our list of celebrities who aren’t the age you might think!